DeveloperUnderConstruction/hifun/README.md

-#hifun
+# Welcome to Hi-Fun

-This App Is Develop In react Js Using Firebase.
+This App Is Developed In react.Js Using Firebase.
 A Realtime Chat App.

 Follow On Instagram:- https://www.instagram.com/spidyj.official/

-## Setup
+## SETUP

-make firebase project paste config in firebase.js
+Create firebase project and paste config in firebase.js

-npm i && npm run start or yarn && yarn start
+For installation of npm modules and launching the project in your browser use commands that are mentioned below: npm i && npm run start or yarn && yarn start

 ## Home Page